Back to case studies

 North Star verdict

-Entry is already narrowing: the 22-25 cohort is down 13-20% in the fields where AI adoption is highest, junior wages fell 6.3%, and posting data shows fewer than 2% of tech roles advertised for junior candidates.
-Contestability is also weak: workers filtered by AI screening tools typically cannot identify when it happened, what criteria were used, or how to challenge the outcome.
+The IT ladder case is a direct test of the better loop — security -> choice -> competition -> shared gains -> more security — and it is failing on two counts simultaneously.
+Entry is narrowing: the 22-25 cohort is down 13-20% in the fields where AI adoption is highest, junior wages fell 6.3%, and posting data shows fewer than 2% of tech roles advertised for junior candidates.
+And contestability is absent: workers filtered by AI screening tools typically cannot identify when it happened, what criteria were used, or how to challenge the outcome.

 The productivity gains are real.
-The available evidence — improving tech-sector margins, stable or rising senior wages, falling junior wages — is consistent with gains being captured as margin and senior stability rather than distributed downward, but this conclusion remains plausible rather than confirmed: no study directly measures whether efficiency savings are passed to customers or workers versus retained as profit.
+The available evidence — improving tech-sector margins, stable or rising senior wages, falling junior wages — is consistent with gains being captured as margin and senior stability rather than distributed downward, but this conclusion is plausible, not confirmed: no study directly measures whether efficiency savings are passed to customers or workers vs. retained as profit (Shared Gains Test Q1 is unknown).
+A rising median wage for software developers means little for a generation facing substantially narrowed access to the first rung — entry is not blocked, but the path is measurably narrower and the data has not yet shown recovery.

 System lesson in one sentence: AI’s productivity gains distribute upward by default; only deliberate guardrails — in procurement contracts, HR practice, and eventually binding regulation — will push them down.

-• AI role absorption.
-No study measures whether new AI-adjacent roles (trainer, prompt engineer, model evaluator) are absorbing displaced junior IT workers at comparable scale, stability, and pay.
-This is the most important open question for whether the ladder is really collapsing or just being rebuilt elsewhere.
+[RESEARCH GAP: No study measures the rate at which new AI-adjacent roles (AI trainer, prompt engineer, model evaluator) are absorbing displaced junior IT workers at comparable scale, stability, and compensation.
+This is the most important unresolved question for the E4E loop.]

-• Cross-employer screening correlation.
-Whether workers rejected by one AI screening vendor end up rejected across all employers using the same vendor hasn’t been measured.
-This matters a lot for the “exit and switch” question.
+[RESEARCH GAP: No study has measured cross-employer correlation in AI screening outcomes — whether workers rejected by one AI screening vendor are systematically rejected across all employers using the same vendor.
+Critical for the “exit and switch” question in Shared Gains Test Q6.]

-• Mid-level compression lag.
-The current evidence shows junior roles compressed, mid-level roles stable or slightly rising.
+[RESEARCH GAP: No measurement of whether mid-level compression follows junior compression with a lag.
+The current evidence shows junior compressed, mid-level stable or slightly rising.
 The hourglass prediction requires a second phase.
-Worth revisiting in 12-24 months against IESE, Stanford, and Indeed hiring data.
+Check IESE, Stanford, and Indeed data in 12-24 months.]

-• Learning work guardrails in practice.
-No controlled study documents adoption of funded mentorship, scoped AI access, manual baselines, or review capacity budgeting at any firm in the AI era.
-The positive case is currently theoretical and anecdotal.
+[RESEARCH GAP: No controlled study documents adoption of “learning work” guardrails (funded mentorship, scoped access, manual baselines, review capacity budgeting) in the AI era at any firm.
+The positive case is theoretical and anecdotal.]

 Bridge language